MethodAtlas

 Step 4: Estimate β\beta.
 Maximize (β)\ell(\beta) numerically (Newton-Raphson).
 The resulting β^\hat{\beta} is consistent and asymptotically normal under regularity conditions.

 Step 5: Variance estimation.
 The variance of β^\hat{\beta} is estimated from the inverse of the observed information matrix.
-For robust inference, use the sandwich (Lin-Wei) variance estimator (Lin et al., 1993), which is analogous to robust standard errors in OLS.
+For robust inference, use the sandwich variance estimator (analogous to robust standard errors in OLS), available in all major survival analysis packages.

 Handling ties.
 When multiple events occur at the same time, the partial likelihood must be adjusted.
 The Efron approximation is preferred over the Breslow approximation (which is biased when ties are common).
-All code on this page uses the Efron method.
+R's survival package uses the Efron method by default.
+Python's lifelines and Stata's stcox default to the Breslow method; specify the Efron method explicitly when ties are common.

 Cox Regression with Diagnostics